If you are looking for the answer to the best blog platform for bloggers you are in the right place.

 I was curious and wanted updated information so I started researching.

 Here are the top sites for beginners who want to make money blogging.
 In particular for the current year of 2020.

 What are the best blog platform sites?

 What are Blogging Platforms?

-Blogging platforms are content management systems that publish blog post on the internet.
-The software also known as a (CMS) displays frequent content in the form of a blog.
+Blogging platforms are content management systems that publish a blog post on the internet.
+The software is also known as a (CMS) displays frequent content in the form of a blog.

 What is the best blog platform?

 When you start a blog you have to decide upfront what your goal is.
 Trying to monetize your content can be difficult if you choose the wrong platform.

 But, generating ad revenue is simple by hosting blogs on Bluehost using WordPress.